ChainSafe/chainbridge-core/README.md

 &nbsp;

-Sygma-Core was born from and built to improve the maintainability and modularity of the existing version of [ChainBridge](https://github.com/ChainSafe/chainbridge).
-The fundamental distinction between the two is that Sygma-Core is more of a framework rather than a stand-alone application.
+Chainbridge-Core was born from and built to improve the maintainability and modularity of the existing version of [ChainBridge](https://github.com/ChainSafe/chainbridge).
+The fundamental distinction between the two is that Chainbridge-Core is more of a framework rather than a stand-alone application.

 &nbsp;